julian-klode/lingolang/docs/permissions.md

     \end{cases}
 \end{align*}
 There is one minor deficiency with this approach: A pointer `a` with permission `ol * om` cannot be moved into a pointer `b` with permission `om * om`, due to the rule about not adding any permissions.
 But that's not always correct, which brings us back to the moving values vs moving references: `b = a` should be possible, but it should not be possible to assign a pointer to `a` (e.g. `om * ol * om`) to a pointer to b (e.g. `om * om * om`) - now we could access b with more permissions than we created it with.
-This issue means that a function should probably accept `ol * om` pointers rather than `om * om`, but that seems a minor issue.
+This issue means that a function should probably accept `ol * om` pointers rather than `om * om`, but that seems a minor issue.\label{sec:two-moves-ptr}

-Finally, we have some special cases: The wildcard and nil.
+Finally, we have some special cases: The wildcard and `nil`.
 The wildcard is not assignable, it is only used when writing permissions to mean "default".
 The `nil` permission is assignable to itself, to pointers, and permissions for reference and reference-like types.
 \begin{align*}
         ass_\mu(\textbf{\_}, B)  &:\Leftrightarrow \text{ false } \\
         ass_\mu(\textbf{nil}, a * B)  &:\Leftrightarrow \text{ true } & ass_\mu(\textbf{nil}, a \textbf{ chan } B)  &:\Leftrightarrow \text{ true } \\